 Jennifer Lin, the film's co-director and writer, joined with Sam Katz, executive director of History Making Productions, to co-produce Beethoven In Beijing.
-The film will be livestreamed here on Beethoven's celebrated birthday, December 16th, at 7:30 pm.
+The film is scheduled to air on April 16th, 2021 at 9 PM on PBS's Great Performances.
 WRTI's Susan Lewis spoke with Lin and Katz on Zoom about this project—which tells the story with archival tapes and photographs, visual and audio assets from recent Philadelphia Orchestra tours, and the use of animation.
 (Photos included in the Zoom interview are courtesy of The Philadelphia Orchestra Association Archives and History Making Productions).

 The idea for the film